OpenFogStack/celestial/docs/networking.md

 Networks are calculated as follows:

 1. Byte is always `10` (0x0A)
-2. Byte is the shell identifier, or `255` (`0xFF`) for ground stations
+1. Byte is the shell identifier, `0` for ground stations and starting at `1` for satellite shells
-3. Byte is the satellite's identifier in the shell, shifted right by 6 bits (e.g.
+1. Byte is the satellite's identifier in the shell, shifted right by 6 bits (e.g.
    `12` or `0x0C` for satellite `831`)
-4. Byte is the satellite's identifier in the shell, shifted left by 2 bits (e.g.
+1. Byte is the satellite's identifier in the shell, shifted left by 2 bits (e.g.
    `252` or `0xFC` for satellite `831`)

 Within this network, the network + 1 is the gateway IP and network + 2 is the microVMs IP.
 The network has a `/30` network mask, hence only those two are available.

-`tc` is used to manipulate network performance between machines.
+eBPF programs and `tc` are used to modify network latency between microVMs.
 WireGuard is used to link machines on different hosts.